OpenTSDB/opentsdb.net/docs/source/installation.rst

 Installation
 ^^^^^^^^^^^^

 First, you need to setup HBase.
 If you are brand new to HBase and/or OpenTSDB we recommend you test with a stand-alone instance as this is the easiest to get up and running.
 The best place to start is to follow the `Apache Quick Start <https://hbase.apache.org/book/quickstart.html>`_ guide.
-Alternatively you could try a packaged distribution such as `Cloudera's CDH <http://www.cloudera.com/content/cloudera/en/products-and-services/cloudera-express.html>`_ or `Hortonworks HDP <http://hortonworks.com/products/hdp-2/>`_
+Alternatively you could try a packaged distribution such as `Cloudera's CDH <http://www.cloudera.com/content/cloudera/en/products-and-services/cloudera-express.html>`_, `Hortonworks HDP <http://hortonworks.com/products/hdp-2/>`_ or `MapR<https://www.mapr.com/>`_.

 Before proceeding with OpenTSDB, make certain that Zookeeper is accessible.
 One method is to simply telnet to the proper port and execute the ``stats`` command.